Dan Jones

 He has also accrued an extensive list of composing credits for the screen and received two of the three 2018 Ivor Novello Award nominations for Best Television Music for his scores for the BBC’s SS-GB and The Miniaturist, with the latter winning the award.

-His music for cinema includes the Oscar-nominated Shadow of the Vampire, Max (Ivor Novello award Best Film score) and The Tonto Woman (Academy Award nomination Best Short).
+His music for cinema includes the Oscar-nominated feature documentary Bobi Wine: The People’s President, the Oscar-nominated Shadow of the Vampire (starring John Malkovich and Willem Dafoe), Max (Ivor Novello award Best Film score) and The Tonto Woman (Academy Award nomination Best Short).
 He created the sound design and music for Will Oldroyd’s debut feature, Lady Macbeth, which was BAFTA nominated for Best British Film in 2017 and was nominated as Best Discovery at the World Soundtrack Awards.
-His score for the forthcoming cinema release adapted by Ian McEwan from his own novel, On Chesil Beach, will also be released by Decca Records in May 2018
+His score for cinema adaptation of On Chesil Beach, by Ian McEwan is available on Decca Records.

-His music for television includes The Hollow Crown, Wars of the Roses (dir.
-Dominic Cooke), Appropriate Adult (ITV), The Lost Honour of Christopher Jeffries (BAFTA Best Drama), SS-GB (Royal Television Society Nomination Best Title Music), The Miniaturist, The Replacement (BAFTA Scotland Best Drama) and Any Human Heart (BAFTA and Ivor Novello Awards for Best Music, BAFTA Best Drama).
+His music for television includes The Hollow Crown (dir.
+Dominic Cooke), The Outlaws (Ivor Novello Award nomination Best Television Soundtrack) Appropriate Adult (ITV), The Lost Honour of Christopher Jeffries (BAFTA Best Drama), SS-GB (Royal Television Society Nomination Best Title Music), The Miniaturist (Ivor Novello Best Television Soundtrack), The Replacement (BAFTA Scotland Best Drama) and Any Human Heart (BAFTA and Ivor Novello Awards for Best Music, BAFTA Best Drama).

-In addition to this work Dan also produces sound design for art works and large scale public events, including overseeing the sound design for Edinburgh’s Hogmanay celebrations since its relaunch in 2018.
-For the firework displays he has composed music and collaborated with Celtic Band Niteworks (2018) and German techno marching band Meute (2019).
+In addition to this work Dan also produces sound design for art works and large scale public events, including his role as Head of Sound for the 2022 Commonwealth Games in Birmingham.
+In 2024 his outdoor multichannel surround sound installation for Risham Syed’s Each Tiny Drop - part of the Manchester International Festival - was awarded Best Sound Art at the Ivors Classical Awards.
+He oversaw the sound design and composed music for Edinburgh’s Hogmanay celebrations for three years running since its relaunch in 2017-18.
+For the firework displays he has composed music and collaborated with Celtic Band Niteworks (2017-18) and German techno marching band Meute (2018-19).
 He was the supervising sound designer for Hull 2017 City of Culture’s launch event, a sound-led tour covering the city centre and attracting some 310,000 visitors in one week.
-In 2015 he was invited to create a panoramic sound design around Birmingham Cathedral to celebrate it’s 400th anniversary.
-He has also scored the UK torch lighting ceremonies for both the Sochi and Rio Paralympics.
+In 2015 he was invited to create a panoramic sound design around Birmingham Cathedral to celebrate its 400th anniversary.
+He has also scored the UK torch lighting ceremonies for both the Sochi and Rio de Janeiro Paralympics.

-Current work includes the international tour of Museum of the Moon with artist Luke Jerram which, returning from India will visit Glasgow and Bilbao.
+Current work includes Luke Jerram’s celestial artworks Museum of the Moon, Gaia and Mars, which continue to tour globally.
 Previous work with Jerram includes Sky Orchestra which formed part of the RSC’s Complete Works Festival and opened the Sydney Festival in 2007.
-His sound work also forms part of Daphne’s Wright’s current exhibition on Freud The Ethics of Scrutiny at IMMA Dublin and was listed by the Guardian as one of the top 20 Art attractions to see in Europe.
+His sound work also formed part of Daphne’s Wright’s exhibition on Freud, The Ethics of Scrutiny, at IMMA Dublin and was listed by the Guardian as one of the top 20 Art attractions to see in Europe.